Loss Surface Simplexes for Mode Connecting Volumes and Fast Ensembling: Extended Methodology

 \subsection{Training Details}

-Throughout, we used VGG-16 like networks originally introduced in \citet{simonyan2014very} from \url{https://github.com/pytorch/vision/blob/master/torchvision/models/vgg.py}.
+We used VGG-16 like networks originally introduced in \citet{simonyan2014very} from \url{https://github.com/pytorch/vision/blob/master/torchvision/models/vgg.py}.
 For training, we used standard normalization, random horizontal flips, and crops and a batch size of $128$.
 We used SGD with momentum $=0.9,$ and a cosine annealing learning rate with a single cycle, a learning rate of $0.05,$ and weight decay $5e-4$ training for $300$ epochs for the pre-trained VGG models.
 For SPRO, we used a learning rate of $0.01$ and trained for $20$ epochs for each connector.

 In our experiments with transformers, we used the \emph{ViT-B\_16} image transformer model \citep{dosovitskiy2020image} pre-trained on ImageNet from \url{https://github.com/jeonsworld/ViT-pytorch} and trained on CIFAR100 with upsampled image size of $224$ with a batch size of $512$ for $50000$ steps (the default fine-tuning on CIFAR-100).
 Again, we used random flips and crops for data augmentation.
 To train these SPRO models, we used a learning rate of $0.001$ and trained with SGD for $30$ epochs for each connector, using $20$ samples from the simplex at test time.